-The paid sick and safe time provisions in SF 34 mandate that employers ultimately offer up to 80 hours of fully paid time off in a specific format, for an expanded and overly broad set of familial persons, for an increasing list of qualifying events.
+The paid sick and safe time provisions mandate that employers ultimately offer up to 80 hours of fully paid time off in a specific format, for an expanded and overly broad set of familial persons, for an increasing list of qualifying events.
 SF 34 requires employers to maintain specific records, in a specific format - or risk significant fines and liabilities - for a set of benefits that a majority of Minnesota Chamber members are already offering their employees in some form.

-This proposal is different than paid sick and safe time ordinances adopted in Minneapolis, St. Paul, Duluth, and Bloomington further complicating compliance and increasing costs for businesses who operate in those locations as these local ordinances are not preempted nor does SF 34 explicitly prohibit local jurisdictions from adopting policies that go beyond the state policy, creating a scenario where employers could still be required to comply with a patchwork of sick and safe time mandates within Minnesota.
+This proposal is different than paid sick and safe time ordinances adopted in Minneapolis, St. Paul, Duluth, and Bloomington further complicating compliance and increasing costs for businesses who operate in those locations as these local ordinances are not preempted nor does SF 34 explicitly prohibit local jurisdictions from adopting policies that go beyond the state policy creating a scenario where employers would still be required to comply with a patchwork of sick and safe time mandates within Minnesota.
+This proposal is in addition to another proposal that would mandate up to 24 weeks of paid family and medical leave on our business community (SF 2).